Multilevel quasi Monte Carlo methods for elliptic PDEs with random field coefficients via fast white noise sampling: Introduction

 In a MLQMC framework, wavelets are used by Kuo et al.~to sample random fields efficiently, yielding a cost per sample of $O(m \log m)$ using nested grids \cite{KuoSchwabSloan2015}.
-In \cite{HerrmannSchwab2017}, Hermann and Schwab use a truncated wavelet expansion of white noise to sample Gaussian fields with the SPDE approach within a nested MLQMC hierarchy.
+In \cite{HerrmannSchwab2017}, Herrmann and Schwab use a truncated wavelet expansion of white noise to sample Gaussian fields with the SPDE approach within a nested MLQMC hierarchy.
 Their work is possibly the closest to ours as they also work with the SPDE approach to Mat\'ern field sampling and use a wavelet expansion of white noise \cite{HerrmannSchwab2017}.
+All these randomized MLQMC methods for elliptic PDEs use randomly shifted lattice rules and derive MLQMC complexity bounds using a pure QMC approach, truncated expansions and nested hierarchies.

-Generally speaking, all the randomized MLQMC methods for elliptic PDEs presented in the above papers are strongly theory-oriented.
-They use randomly shifted lattice rules and derive MLQMC complexity bounds using a pure QMC approach, truncated expansions and nested hierarchies on simple geometries.
-Our work is different in spirit and strategy.
-Firstly, our focus is practice-oriented and we do not derive any MLQMC complexity estimates, but we design our method to work in the general case in which the multilevel hierarchy is non-nested and the domain geometries are non-trivial.
-Secondly, we handle the expansion differently: we do not just truncate it, but we work with the whole infinite expansion of white noise by adding a correction term to the truncation.
-The truncation term is finite-dimensional and we sample it with a randomized low-discrepancy sequence; the correction term is infinite-dimensional and a QMC approach is not feasible.
+Our work differs from the above-mentioned papers as it specifically focuses on computational aspects.
+Firstly, we do not derive any MLQMC complexity estimates, but we design our method to work in the general case in which the multilevel hierarchy is non-nested.
+Secondly, our objective is to sample white noise exactly in linear (or log-linear) cost complexity within a (ML)QMC framework, similarly as for MLMC in \cite{Croci2018}.
+For this reason, we handle the expansion differently: we do not just truncate it, but we work with the whole infinite expansion of white noise by adding a correction term to the truncation.
+The truncation term is finite-dimensional and we sample it with a randomized QMC point sequence; the correction term is infinite-dimensional and a QMC approach is not feasible.
 However, the covariance of the correction is known and we can sample it using pseudo-random numbers with an extension of the technique presented in \cite{Croci2018}.
-We can still sample white noise (and consequently the Mat\'ern field) in linear cost complexity (or log-linear, according to the Haar wavelet type) as in \cite{Croci2018}.